-Checking form IHT 30: sections A, B and C
+Checking form IHT 30: sections A, B, C and D

-You should make sure that either section A, B or C has been filled in.
-If more than one of these sections has been completed you should check whether more than one application for clearance (IHTM40012) is needed and, if necessary, send further copies of form IHT30 to the taxpayer for completion.
+You should make sure that either section A, B, C or D has been filled in.
+If more than one of these sections has been completed you should check whether more than one application for clearance (IHTM40012) is needed and, if necessary, ask the taxpayer to send further copies of form IHT30.